 EMG Science Outreach Video Competition 2021: We invite submissions of videos less than 3 minutes long about mineralogy in the environment for the chance to win £300.
 Videos should focus on one mineral that can be made in the environment, found in the environment, and/or used in the environment.
 We want to hear about what makes your mineral unique and how we couldn’t live without it.
 Click here for further details.

 EMG Research in Progress Meeting: The EMG holds an annual Research in Progress (RiP) meeting, usually hosted by one of the committee members at their affiliated institution.
 This is typically a one-day meeting that aims to support early career scientists in networking within the UK environmental mineralogy community, and provide an opportunity for presentation and discussion of work in progress.
 We typically have 1–3 Keynote speakers.
 The EMG covers all meeting costs, including room hire etc, delegate registration, and tea/coffee plus lunch.
 We also offer travel bursaries of up to £50 for each student presenting a talk and a prize of £50 for the best student poster.

-The 2021 Research in Progress meeting will be joint hosted with the Clay Minerals Group on 14th June 2021 at Newcastle University.
-(To be held over Zoom)
+The 2021 Research in Progress meeting was joint hosted with the Clay Minerals Group on 14th June 2021 at Newcastle University.
+(Held over Zoom)

 Speakers: The EMG also supports keynote speakers and can contribute to symposia and sessions at national and international conferences.

 EMG Bursary Scheme: The EMG offers an Early Career Researcher Bursary to support early career scientists (Postdoctoral Researcher, fixed-term Research Fellow or fixed-term academic appointment) to carry out seed-corn research and pump-priming ideas that are expected to input into future publication and/or research funding applications.
 Click here for more information.